“ … make a quite pretty hunt ”

 original printing plate

 to one of the eight smaller-sized sheets (Thienemann + Schwarz 17; Stubbe, 1966, plate 4) of the instructive educational set of the “Princes’ Hunting Pleasure” from 1729 worked in etching with engraving as the earliest one of the major hunting sets of the œuvre now executed in the plate by Ridinger himself and here traced back far beyond Thieme-Becker (vol. XXVIII, 1933, p.
 308) + Thienemann (1856, p.
-XXIII) seamlessly directly to the master’s estate itself as a worldwide unique collector’s object of degree. – Sheltered from tarnishing by fine application of varnish the present plate is generally printable in the ordinary course of its use during the times, but its final quality is not warranted. – Because of a faulty screw top left only limitedly removable.
+XXIII) seamlessly directly to the master’s estate itself as a worldwide unique collector’s object of degree. – Shielded from tarnishing by fine application of varnish, the plate is generally printable in the ordinary course of its use through the times, however, it is offered and sold as a work of art and a collector’s item, thus without prejudice to its eventual printing quality. – Because of a faulty screw top left only limitedly removable.

 Thematically , however, belonging to the hunt-didactic works of Ridinger’s, his effort to pass on to all,